-It is believed that garlic plant was identified by Around 3000 BC garlic was introduced to Babylonian and Assyrian empires by Indian traders.
+It is believed that garlic plant was identified by ancient Indians who domesticated it around 6000 years ago.
+Around 3000 BC garlic was introduced to Babylonian and Assyrian empires by Indian traders.

 Fresh garlic has a sulphur containing compound, Allicin that is released when a garlic clove is crushed or chopped.
 This is responsible for the antibacterial, antiseptic, and antifungal properties, and beneficial for treating heart disease, high cholesterol, high blood pressure, and atherosclerosis.